-The Headteacher will:
+The Head of School will:

-- Work with the SENDCO and SEND Local Academy Board member (governor) to determine the strategic development of the SEND policy and provision within the school - Have overall responsibility for the provision and progress of learners with SEND and/or a disability
+- Work with the SENDCO and SEND LAB Member to determine the strategic development of the SEND policy and provision within the school. - Have overall responsibility for the provision and progress of learners with SEND and/or a disability.

-Class teachers
+Class Teachers